MultiQC/MegaQC/docs/source/installation/installation_docker.rst

 To run MegaQC with custom environment variables use the ``-e key=value`` run options.
 For more information, please read
-`Docker - setting environment variables <https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file>`_
+`Docker - setting environment variables <https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file>`_.

-To run MegaQC for example with a custom database password use:
+Running MegaQC for example with a custom database password works as follows:

 .. code-block:: bash